22 Sep 2022

 Aberdein Considine solicitors will not charge a fee to do this - we're here to help you get the right home at the right price.

-Should your bid be successful, our legal and mortgage teams will work together to complete your mortgage application, draw down the funds and complete to legal transfer of the property into your name – all under one roof.
+Should your bid be successful, our legal and mortgage teams will work together to complete your mortgage application, draw down the funds and complete the legal transfer of the property into your name – all under one roof.